 Our future success depends, in part, on our ability to continue to attract and retain highly skilled personnel.
 The loss of the services of any of our key personnel, the inability to attract or retain qualified personnel, any failure to have in place and execute an effective succession plan for key executives or delays in hiring required personnel, particularly in engineering, sales and marketing, may seriously harm our business, financial condition and results of operations.
 From time to time, we experience turnover in our management-level personnel.
+For example, in December 2023, our Chief Revenue Officer announced his upcoming retirement after 19 years at Fortinet.
 None of our key employees has an employment agreement for a specific term, and any of our employees may terminate their employment at any time.
 Our ability to continue to attract and retain highly skilled personnel will be critical to our future success.